 If wanting to use your Apple iPad Mini 4 for navigation and have the cellular feature, consider using Waze as your app.
 Take a look at our Waze review.
 The iPad Mini 4 is small enough so that you can potentially attach it to your windshield using a suction mount and not block a substantial part of your view.
 Attaching to your windshield is legal is most states, but there’s a few that don’t allow it so check your local laws before buying a windshield mount.
 An article about those states not allowing it can be found here.

-The Arkon Extension Suction Cup Mount is a good mount to use in your car or truck.
+As depicted in the photo that accompanies this article, the Arkon Extension Suction Cup Mount is a good mount to use in your car or truck.
 The metal arm extends up to 18 inches and is quite rigid while driving.
 The included cradle opens to over 7 inches so a case or skin will fit well.
 The cradle will swivel into landscape or portrait mode.
 I tend to like landscape mode when using the tablet as a GPS but it works equally as well in portrait.

 A more recent introduction to the mounting world is the CD Player mount.
 Although they are standard in almost all cars these days, it’s seldom used because of the integration of smartphones with the audio system of most current vehicles.
 So if your CD player is collecting dust like mine, why not use it as a mount point for your iPad Mini 4?
 The Satechi Universal Tablet CD Slot Mount fits the Mini real well.
-These mounts include a cradle that accommodates tablets up to 7.68 inch wide.
+These mounts include a cradle that aaccommodates tablets up to 7.68 inch wide.
 Since the iPad Mini 4 is 5.3 inches wide, it will fit with or without a case or skin.

 On the motorcycle, we often look to RAM Mounts for a good solution.
 They offer a few universal cradles to consider.
 Very popular is the RAM X-Grip series.
 The RAM Motorcycle Mount with X-Grip IV Cradle features an expandable cradle that opens up to 5.75 inches.
 The all metal mount will fit handlebars up to 1.25 inches diameter.
 All components come with a lifetime warranty.